 Once you’ve locked a slot, you negotiate price.

 It’s not a slider.
-It’s a turn-based back-and-forth, and where you land depends on the manufacturer’s attitude toward you, how many orders you’ve placed before, where the market is, and how many airframes you’re buying.
+It’s a turn-based back-and-forth with a specific person on the other side, and where you land depends on the manufacturer’s attitude toward you, how many orders you’ve placed before, where the market is, and how many airframes you’re buying.

 Manufacturers fall into one of four moods: Strategic, Cooperative, Aggressive, Dismissive.
 A first-time customer at Airbus is a different conversation from an airline with 15 orders under its belt.
 Boom markets give the manufacturer less reason to flex.
 Recessions open them up.